Last updated on August 18th, 2021 at 12:05 pm

 The interior of Bran Castle reflects mainly the taste of Queen Marie as it has been restored to look exactly the way it did in her time.
 The various rooms are decorated with furniture and objects from the family’s personal collection.

-Everything is arranged so as to narrate tales from the personal lives of the royals who inhabited Castelul Bran.
+Everything is arranged in a way to narrate tales from the personal lives of the royals who inhabited Castelul Bran.
 We particularly liked the typical Romanian tiled stoves we saw in various rooms.

 The castle features narrow corridors, winding staircases and a couple of exciting secret passages.
 We particularly liked the interior courtyard of the castle.

 Seeing the castle at a leisurely pace shouldn’t take more than an hour.
-There are informational plaques everywhere which are easy to read, useful and fun.
-There are even sections dedicated to Vlad III, Bram Stoker’s Dracula as well as insight into the folklore vampire legends in Romania.
+There are informational plaques everywhere that are easy to read, useful and fun.
+However, if you want an in-depth walking tour that will let you in on the castle’s secrets, you can book this guided tour.

 Bran Castle opening hours and ticket prices